-The manor houses of the Lithuanian nobility used to be famous for their hospitality.
+The manor houses of the Lithuanian nobility used to be famous for their hospitality and manor cuisine - for its delicious dishes.
 The owners even competed with each other to see who could get the better chef from France or Italy.
 Delicacies from Lithuania’s forests and fields spiced up by seasoning from overseas were highly valued by guests.
 Legend has it that for a true nobleman, dying at the table was an honourable way to go.
 The tradition of stuffing a guest full has survived to this day in the manors of Lithuania that have now been restored.
 Manor kitchens hold special dinners.
 You have to prepare yourself for these feasts – it’s best to come on an empty stomach.

 Lithuanian rulers and nobles brought back various culinary traditions from their trips around the world.
 Authentic medieval, Renaissance and Baroque recipes that have been found in ancient manuscripts are now being brought back to a new, modern life.